LibreELEC/website/_posts/2024/2024-03-16-libreelec-nexus-12-0-beta1.md

 ## GENERIC (x86_64)

-The Generic image now runs the same GBM/V4L2 graphics stack we have long used with ARM platforms.
-It now supports HDR with recent AMD and Intel GPUs.
-We have added a Generic-Legacy image that runs the older X12 graphics stack used in LE v7-v10.
-You can update between the GBM and X12 images without issues.
+The Generic image runs the same GBM/V4L2 graphics stack we have long used with ARM devices.
+It supports HDR with recent AMD and Intel GPUs.
+We added a Generic-legacy image that runs the older X11 graphics stack used in LibreELEC 7.0-10.0.
+Devices may update between the GBM and X11 images without issues.

-Use the Generic-Legacy image if:
+Use the Generic-legacy image if:

 - You need support for nVidia GPUs
 - You need support for the Chrome Browser add-on